 Make Tart Crust

-- Flatten to a rectangle and put in the fridge to chill for at least an hour
+- Clump dough together and place on a cling wrap or parchment paper on a flat surface.
+Flatten to a rectangle and put in the fridge to chill for at least an hour.

 Make Filling

-- In a saucepan on low medium heat, add condensed milk, egg yolks, milk, lemon zest and chopped nuts and stir until mix starts to bubble and simmer.
+- In a saucepan on low medium heat, add condensed milk, egg yolks, milk, lemon zest, and chopped nuts.
+Stir as mix starts to bubble and simmer.

-- Allow the tarts to cool until the surface is not longer sticky
+- Allow the tarts to cool in room temperature until the surface is no longer sticky and has a smooth top.
+It may take a few hours or one day.

 Leave a Reply